PC Perspective: Podcasts

 PCPer hosts a weekly podcast discussing the weeks technology news and reviews.
 Video podcasts have been produced since at least 2010, with a successful Indiegogo fundraising campaign supporting production equipment.
 PCPer also began in July 2017 to host a weekly video series answering reader's questions, after reaching a set support level on Patreon.

 Ryan Shrout was the regular co-host of TWiT.tv's This Week in Computer Hardware with Patrick Norton with other PCPer editors co-hosting as-well.
 Sebastian Peak took over co-hosting duties when Shrout went on to work for Intel.

 Ryan Shrout

 Founder Ryan Shrout is also a consultant, analyst for MarketWatch and contributor to EE Times, and CNBC, and other publications; often discussing technology related news.
 Shrout has also co-hosted The Tech Analysts podcast, discussing technology topics, with Patrick Moorehead since 2017.

-In October 2018, Shrout announced he would leave PCPer and join Intel as the company's Chief Performance Strategist.
+In October 2018, Shrout announced he would leave PCPer and join Intel as the company's Chief Performance Strategist, later leaving Intel in 2023.